Introduction

 • Your score in an interview or oral assessment (Note: some universities also require a written application)

 These three criteria can be equally weighted, or some universities may put more emphasis on a particular criterion.
-Furthermore, universities may look at particular UCAT subtest score(s) rather than your overall UCAT score.
+Furthermore, universities may look at particular UCAT/ISAT subtest score(s) rather than your overall UCAT/ISAT score.

 *International students who have not completed high school in Australia need to check with specific universities about their qualifications from their home countries.